Kjuly/iPokeMon/README.md

 # Description:

 > iPokemon is a PokéMon game for iPhone with Location Based Service, i.e. Pokemons are distributed in the real world.
-You'll met different Pokemons in different cities, or even countries.
+You'll find different Pokemons in different cities, or even countries.

 Imagine that we live with Pokemon. ;)